 A rich body of literature exist on unsupervised anomaly detection, e.g., One-Class SVM [17], deep generative model like Variational Auto-encoder [5].
 Their philosophy is to focus on normal patterns instead of detecting anomalies directly.
 Since the majority of data points in KPIs are normal, these models all first recognize normal regions in the original or some latent feature space, and then compute the anomaly score by measuring "how far" an observation is from the normal regions.
 However, these approaches suffer from either high computational complexity [5] or poor performance [17].
-Isolation Forest (iForest) is a popular outlier detector and has shown good performance with a linear time complexity in outlier detection.
+Isolation Forest (iForest) is a popular outlier detector and has shown good performance with a linear time complexity in outlier detection [16], but it has not been applied in KPI anomaly detection.
 Thus, we novelly apply iForest to unsupervised KPI anomaly detection.